Skip to main content

 4. Step 4: Store Configuration Files

-• The configuration files will be stored in the VW appliance directory: /data/configuration/integration-slack-app-config.yml.
+• The configuration files will be stored in the IO appliance directory: /data/configuration/integration-slack-app-config.yml.

 The Slack App integration service will automatically recognize and utilize the uploaded configuration file.The service will utilize the Slack app token and data source information specified in the configuration file for seamless integration.